 Over the next ten years, Doug chose to rededicate himself to the game he loved.
-His newfound commitment to improvement saw him rise through the stakes to become one of the most successful players around today.
-For him, it was this post which marked a turning point in his journey.
+His newfound commitment to improvement helped him rise through the stakes and become one of the most successful players around today.
+For him, it was this post that marked a turning point in his journey.

-This line of thinking is flawed and dangerous.
-Poker is not a solved game — not even computers have completely figured it out yet.
-There is not a single player in the world that has truly ‘learned all they need to know’ about poker strategy.
+This line of thinking is flawed.
+Poker is not a solved game; not even computers have it completely figured out.
+There is not a player in the world who has truly learned all they need to know about poker strategy.

-The best players who are at the top of the game still demonstrate a strong willingness to learn, even after achieving success.
+The best players in the world demonstrate a strong willingness to learn, even after achieving success.

-There are countless ways to improve your game, like chatting with poker-playing friends, running simulations, or observing the plays you witness at the table.
+There are countless ways to improve your game, such as chatting with poker-playing friends, running simulations, or observing the plays you witness at the table.

-Poker is a variance-filled game, so you need to play at limits where your bankroll – as well as your emotions – can handle the swings.
+Poker is a game of variance, so you need to play at limits where your bankroll – and your emotions – can handle the swings.
 Specifically:

 - Cash game players should have around 50 buy-ins for their chosen game